danvk/lonely/README.md

 It's also difficult to test multiplayer scenarios because you need a separate Google+ account and a separate computer for each player.

-Lonely Hangouts solves both of these problems by letting you hang out all by yourself (hence the name!).
+While developing [Puzzle+](https://github.com/danvk/puzzleplus), this became frustrating enough that I developed Lonely Hangouts as a workaround.
+It solves both of these problems by letting you hang out all by yourself (hence the name!).
 It provides a node.js server which emulates a portion of the Google+ Hangouts API.
 It does not require accounts and loads all resources from local disk.

 #### Installation